Nooberieno/DnD-Homebrew/Tome of Petty Spellcasters.md

 **Classes**: Wizard, Sorcerer

 **Description**
 You cloud the minds of others with a disorienting illusion.
 Choose a point within range to create a 20 ft radius sphere.
 That Sphere becomes engulfed in shifting shadows and warp perceptions.
 Creatures within that sphere have to make an intelligence saving throw.
 If they fail their movement is halved, they have disadvantage on Dexterity saving throws and Dexterity related ability checks and will also have disadvantage on attacks outside of the sphere.
-If the target wants to move they have to roll a `dice: d4`1d4 indicating in which direction that will move.
-If the target comes within 5 ft of anther creature, that creature has to make a Dexterity saving throw, if failed that creature takes `dice: 2d6` 2d6 bludgeoning damage and falls prone.
+If the target wants to move they have to roll a 1d4 indicating in which direction that will move.
+If the target comes within 5 ft of anther creature, that creature has to make a Dexterity saving throw, if failed that creature takes 2d6 bludgeoning damage and falls prone.

 #### **5. Scooter Strike**
 *2nd level Conjuration*